learning-zone/python-basics/README.md

 - Execution speed.
 Python can be slower than compiled languages since it is interpreted.
 (Well, sort of.
 See our earlier discussion on this topic.)

-#### We know Python is all the rage these days.
+#### Q. We know Python is all the rage these days.
 But to be truly accepting of a great technology, you must know its pitfalls as well.
 Would you like to talk about this?

 Of course.
 To be truly yourself, you must be accepting of your flaws.
 Only then can you move forward to work on them.
 Python has its flaws too: